We all know working from home can be both a blessing and a curse.

 When you’re working from home, it’s easy to get distracted by household chores, friends and family and find the motivation to get on with the hard work tasks that simply need to get done.

-So to help, we’ve put together 5 work from home tips and healthy habits that you can start implementing in your working life:
+So to help, I’ve put together 5 work from home tips and healthy habits that you can start implementing in your working life.

 Develop a morning routine

-However, where we differ is that we’re not encouraging you to get up at 4 am, do some yoga, make a smoothie, journal and meditate.
-Instead, we believe in a simple and tailored approach.
-That is, tailored to you.
+However, where I differ is I’m not encouraging you to get up at 4 am, do some yoga, make a smoothie, journal, and meditate.

-Experiment and find a routine that works for your unique situation, is easy and enjoyable and the rest will fall into place.
+Experiment and find a routine that works for your unique situation.

 Open windows even in the winter